 You’ll see the full visual narrative created for a documentation, plus some extra images from the installation.

-The event was advertised as a ‘pop up cheese café and open house’ – an event designed to sell off Mr Armstrong’s remaining stock.
-There was cheese free to sample, and to take away with a ‘pay what you can’ policy.
+The event was advertised as a ‘cheese café and open house’ – an event designed to sell off Mr Armstrong’s remaining stock in his absence.
+The company’s famous Moon cheese was free to sample, with a ‘pay what you can’ policy.

-When the audience arrived they found each room as an installation: a home deserted, full of clues to the Armstrong’s life; an actor-less film set.
-Audiences could uncover a fairytale inside the family home through the objects and ephemera left behind, but ultimately imagined the world for themselves.
+When the audience arrived they found each room as an installation: a home deserted, full of clues to the Armstrong’s life; an abandoned film set.
+Audiences could uncover a fairy tale inside the family home through the objects and ephemera left behind, but ultimately imagined the world for themselves.

 We wanted audiences to question how much of Armstrong Cheese was real.
-No one was told that it was a fairy tale built by two set designers.
+No one was told it was a story fabricated by two set designers.
 It was without conclusion.
-For some 139 Copeland Road is their home and his whereabouts still unknown.
+For some 139 Copeland Road is still the Armstrong’s home and the cheese monger’s whereabouts still unknown.